 Your health matters so, therefore, financial wellness matters.
-The road to financial wellness includes 5 milestones–financial literacy, financial capability, financial security, financial independence, and financial freedom.
-Your journey to financial wellbeing isn’t about making millions of dollars.
 The goal is to achieve financial well-being – a state of healthy living – where you experience less stress related to money.
 Your outlook on life is positive.
 And your satisfaction is high.
 You feel well about where you are and where you’re headed.

 It’s about making better financial choices through knowledge and planning.
 When you can manage your money and feel better about your finances, you’ll gain a sense of security and peace of mind supporting physical, mental, and emotional wellbeing.

-To reach a level of financial wellbeing, you must grow your understanding of money and enhance your financial skills.
-Tools to lessen your financial stress include:
+To reach a level of financial wellbeing, you must grow your understanding of money.
+Learn more about the following:

 - spending plans,

 - debt-free mindset,